AXGIO

 AXGIO was an online brand that belonged to the Chinese Shenzhen Digital Era Technology company.
 It was used for selling electronics and audio gear such as Bluetooth earphones.
 The brand was based on the Amazon Marketplace and was launched in 2013.

 The brand was used to market earphones and other consumer electronics.
 Its web site was closed around 2019 and its United States trademark was cancelled in 2021.

 History

-In 2014, AXGIO opened an official store named AXGIO US on Amazon.com, marketing mobile phone and mobile phone accessories.
-It has launched three cellphone models: the Wing W2, Neon N1, and Neon N2Q.
-AXGIO's products were shipped to Amazon's US-based warehouse so that customer could receive their packages within one week.
+In 2014, AXGIO opened an official store named AXGIO US on Amazon, marketing mobile phones and accessories.
+It launched three cellphone models: the Wing W2, Neon N1, and Neon N2Q.

 The company's first bluetooth earphones, the Mini Pro, were launched in early 2015.
 In 2016, the company released the wireless Bluetooth earphones models AXGIO AH-T1 and AXGIO Atom.

 The brand was discontinued around 2019 and its trademark registration was left to expire in 2021.